 After planning the activities, it is now time to check the students’ understanding.

 There is a must to prepare various questions that are pertinent to the topic, for you to be able to evaluate how much knowledge did the student acquire.

 Creating a preview and developing a conclusion is next.

-This can be done through sharing the lesson to the students by creating a brief and concise outline.
+This can be done by sharing the lesson with the students by creating a brief and concise printable outline.
 By doing this, you are allowing your student to remember and learn the lessons way better.